Equidistribution of polynomial sequences in function fields, with applications: Equidistribution of polynomial sequences

-We are now ready to prove Theorem \ref{th:main3}. \begin{proof}[Proof of Theorem \ref{th:main3}] Without loss of generality, we can assume $\alpha_0 = 0$.
-Let $k \in \calK^*$ and suppose that $\alpha_k$ is irrational.
+\begin{proof}[Proof of Theorem \ref{th:main3}] It is apparent that there is no loss of generality in assuming that $\alpha_0=0$.
+Let $k\in \calK^*$ and suppose that $\alpha_k$ is irrational.
 We prove Theorem \ref{th:main3} by downward induction on $k$ with respect to the partial order $\preceq_{p}$.
-Suppose that $k$ is maximal in $\calK$.
-Let $\eta $ and $N_0$ be defined as in Lemma \ref {pre-main3}.
-For any $N\geq N_0$, we can partition the set $\GN$ as $q^{N-N_0}$ blocks of the form
+Suppose first that $k$ is maximal in $\calK$ and $\eta>0$.
+Let $N_0$ be the natural number provided in the conclusion of Lemma \ref{pre-main3}.
+For any $N\geq N_0$, we can partition the set $\GN$ into $q^{N-N_0}$ blocks of the form

-where $s=t^{N_0}z$ for some $z \in \G_{N-N_0}$.
+where $s=t^{N_0}z$ for some $z\in \G_{N-N_0}$.
 Therefore, it follows from Lemma \ref{pre-main3} that

 Since $\eta>0$ is arbitrary, it follows that